TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.23.md

 ---

-And he said, Why, what evil hath he done?
-But they cried out exceedingly, saying, Let him be crucified.
+But the governor said, "Why?
+What evil has he done?"
+But they cried out exceedingly, saying, "Let him be crucified!"